|

 the first place, or did

-the surgeon do something
+the cosmetic surgeon do something

 completely different to